-- Basic Food Assistance
+Basic Food Assistance

 Yes.
 Social Security suspends the dependent's benefits too.

-When you apply for federal or state public benefits, they will ask whether you have any outstanding warrants or violations.
-If you know that you do, answer honestly.
+When you apply for federal or state public benefits, they will ask if you have any outstanding warrants or violations.
+If you know you do, answer honestly.
 If you give an answer under oath that is not the truth, you may later face fraud charges.
 This could mean jail time and paying back any benefits you got.

 It depends on the benefits affected.
 You must do these things, in order:

-You will have to address the underlying warrant.
+You must address the underlying warrant.

 If you do not successfully address the warrant, you will have to work with an overpayment.

-The SSA will probably send you an Advance Notice of Suspension.
+SSA will probably send you an Advance Notice of Suspension.
 Read it carefully.
 It should say:

 what your rights are

-when you have to exercise your rights
+when you must exercise your rights

-where the warrant was issued
+- where, when (date), and why the warrant was issued

-- Some public defender agencies will help with these cases.
+*Some public defender agencies will help with these cases.

 Identity theft – they got the wrong person